revellved/Aroused/README.md

 ## Motivation

-Well, I had a beautiful name for a project that would be related to creativity, or I couldn’t think of anything better how to write a text editor that would give inspiration and who knows what it could develop into..
+Well, I had a beautiful name for a project that would be related to creativity.
+So I couldn’t think of anything better how to write a text editor that would give inspiration.

-## How I see it at the moment
+## Info

+Aroused is online redactor with vim bindings and good support latin keyboard.
+Work on GitHub Pages.
+Link: `https://revellved.github.io/Aroused`

-## Tech Stack
+## Stack

 - TypeScript
 - Many cups of coffee